Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 ## The *R* corner: setting graphical parameters
 <br>

-To create a matrix of plots in one ploting space, we use the `par()` function to set some graphical parameters, and the `mfrow` argument to split screen (https://r-graph-gallery.com/71-split-screen-with-par-mfrow.html).
+To create a matrix of plots in one plotting space, we use the `par()` function to set some graphical parameters, and the `mfrow` argument to split screen (https://r-graph-gallery.com/71-split-screen-with-par-mfrow.html).

 Let's represent the three first sensory attributes, from columns 5 to 7 using three boxplots in a same graphical output and a loop.